-HIST 3753 (D, H) Trans-Mississippi West.
-Emergence of the modern West from Spanish
+HIST 3753 (D, H) Trans-Mississippi

+West.
+Emergence of the modern West

-Emergence of the modern West from Spanish and French settlement and exploration; the Rocky Mountain fur trade; the settlement of Texas, Oregon, California, and Utah; the mining, ranching, and farming frontiers; the Indian Wars and transportation.
+from Spanish and French settlement and

+exploration; the Rocky Mountain fur

+trade; the settlement of Texas, Oregon,

+California, and Utah; the mining,

+ranching, and farming frontiers; the

+Indian Wars and transportation.

 HIST 3763 (D, H) American Southwest.
 Southwestern states of Texas, Arizona, New Mexico, and California from the Spanish colonial period to the present.
 Mining, ranching, farming frontiers; Indian wars of the Apache, Comanche, and other southwestern tribes; and the emergence of the modern Southwest.